shapeshift/unchained/docs/tooling.md

 #### **Log Retention**

 A log retention policy can be configured by changing `logging.retentionPeriod`.
 Unit is hour and the minimum retention time is 24 hours (`24h`).
-If combining this feature with a persistent volume, ensure you have enough storage space setting `logging.pvSize` to a resonable value.
+If combining this feature with a persistent volume, ensure you have enough storage space setting `logging.pvSize` to a reasonable value.

 ### **Grafana**